Table of contents:

 Excess oil on a home machine can dirty projects or leak inside.

-Always dust before oiling, especially areas near the needle, bobbin or presser foot.
+Always dust off before oiling, especially the areas near the needle, bobbin, or presser foot.

 where to buy your oil?

-If you are an individual , you can purchase oil suitable for your sewing machine directly from Verotex , in store or online.
+If you are a private individual, you can get oil suitable for your sewing machine directly from Verotex, in-store or online.

 Conclusion

-Choosing the right sewing machine oil is essential for maintaining the fluidity, precision, and longevity of your equipment.
-By choosing the right oil for your model and following the right maintenance procedures, you can avoid many malfunctions.
-Having a good machine isn't enough: you also need to take care of it regularly with the right lubricant .
-Don't wait for noises or blockages to appear before taking action: a few well-placed drops are enough to extend the life of your machine.
-Remember to consult the manufacturer's recommendations and adapt the lubrication frequency to your usage.
-Your machine will repay you a hundredfold with every successful seam.
+Choosing the right sewing machine oil is essential to preserve the smoothness, precision, and longevity of your equipment.
+By opting for a suitable oil according to the model, and following proper maintenance steps, you avoid many malfunctions.
+It’s not enough to have a good machine: you also need to take care of it regularly with the appropriate lubricant.
+Don’t wait for noises or jams to appear before acting: a few well-placed drops are enough to extend the life of your machine.
+Remember to consult the manufacturer’s recommendations and adjust the lubrication frequency to your usage.
+Your machine will reward you a hundredfold with every successful stitch.

 Leave a comment